 Some days ago I came across the picture that you can see below.
 Despite the fact that it is a digital composition (the bird has been included in the picture by the author whom I haven´t been able to identify) it represents a very cute scene.
-And since it was shared open to make comments about it, I could not resist and share my point of view about what could represent.
+And since it was shared open to make comments about it, I could not resist and share my point of view about what it could represent.

 Bird: I am worried.
 With all the good things that we get from the humans I don´t know what is going to happen to us if they stop sharing.
-Sometimes I wonder about how other animals survived before they existed. (by Diego Fdez-Sevilla)
+Sometimes I wonder about how other animals survived before humans existed. (by Diego Fdez-Sevilla)

 This image raises many questions about the implications coming from the constant transformations which have been being imposed for centuries over the natural systems and the whole environment, which, in turn, has led to an increasing “Domestication of Nature”.